Research projects

 This project aims at to single cancer cell biology using micro/nano robotics for exploration of the nanomechanical and electrophysiological properties of the cells.

 It focuses on the staff exchange between the 8 world recognised institutions of EU and China, and the share of knowledge and ideas, and further the development of the leading edge technologies for the design, modelling, and control of micro/nano robotics and their applications in single cancer cell measurement, characterisation, manipulation, and surgery.
 The ultimate goal of MNR4SCell is to establish long-term international and multidisciplinary research collaboration between Europe and China in the challenging field of micro/nano robotics forsingle cancer cells in the characterisation, diagnosis and targeted therapy.
 The synergistic approach and knowledge established by MNR4SCell will serve as the building blocks of the micro/nano robotics and biomedical applications, and thus keep the consortium’s leading position in the world for potential major scientific and technological breakthroughs in nanotechnology and cancer therapy.
-This is a 4-years project and will be completed by the end of 2021.
+This is a 6-years project and has been completed in 2023.

 RIVER - The EU recently adopted rules requiring limits to carbon emissions and type-approval of internal combustion engines for Non-Road Mobile Machinery (Directive 97/68/EC, 01/2017).
 This set more stringent limits for emissions from inland waterway (IW) vessels.
 There is an urgent need for emission reduction due to stronger environmental standards aims.
 Replacing NWE’s ageing fleet with RIVER technology offers the potential for emission reduction.
 The objective of RIVER is to reduce or eliminate the pollutants from the polluting engines.
 It is expected that 6600 engines on existing vessels will need to be replaced in 2018-50 and 2400 new vessels will come into operation.
 RIVER aims to address these issues and to apply an Oxy-fuel combustion technology for Diesel engines that eliminates NOx (part of the GHG), and to capture, store all CO2 emissions and reduces fuel consumption by up to 15%.
 Partners experienced in CCS, Oxyfuel engine, treatment of CO2, Engine’s control and IWT.
 Partners will use the research into engine control from the Interreg 2 Seas project SCODECE and results on IWT from PROMINENT EU project to support their work in RIVER.
 This technology will then be tested, demonstrated and embedded on an existing vessel operating in the UK.
 A small-scale lab transforming CO2 into bio-solvent will be implemented and a feasibility study for a large vessel will be carried out during the project.